ripple-neuro/mksort/README.md

 Downloading
 ===========
-MKsort may be downloaded using a Subversion, Git client, or as a zip archive.
+MKsort may be downloaded using a Subversion or Git client or as a zip archive.
-Instructions may be found at MKsort main page on Github at https://github.com/ripple-neuro/mksort.
+Details may be found at the main MKsort page on GitHub at https://github.com/ripple-neuro/mksort.
 The full zip archive of MKsort may be found at https://github.com/ripple-neuro/mksort/archive/master.zip.